uhm-descartes/ee342/morea/bernoulli/experience-bernoulli-problems.md

    theory as above, was 56k bits/second.
 This is a fundamental speed limit, and no technology can circumvent the 56k barrier on the voice range of a telephone channel.
-Therefore, DSL was developed to incorporate frequencies outside the voice range.
-Today, the speed increases Hawaii Telecom touts for DSL typically results from shortening distances to the first digital link in the provider infrastructure.
+Therefore, DSL was developed to use frequencies outside the voice range for data communication.
+Today, the speed increases Hawaii Telecom touts for DSL typically results from shortening distances to the first digital relay in the provider infrastructure.
 Similarly, the evolution from the 2G -> 3G -> 4G -> 5G networks with increasing communication speeds resulted in figuring out ever more creative ways to build effective channels with greater capacities, for example, by using more antennas, packet or message switching, OFDM, mmWave range, beamforming and others.